iter8-tools/docs/docs/tutorials/integrations/kserve-mm/mirror.md

 # Mirrored rollout of a ML model

-This tutorial shows how Iter8 can be used to implement a mirrored rollout of ML models in a KServe modelmesh serving environment.
+This tutorial shows how Iter8 can be used to implement a mirrored rollout of ML models in a KServe ModelMesh Serving environment.
 In a mirrored rollout, all inference requests are sent to the primary version of the model.
 In addition, a portion of the requests are also sent to the candidate version of the model.
 The responses from the candidate version are ignored.
 Iter8 enables a mirrored rollout by automatically configuring the network to distribute inference requests.

 After a one time initialization step, the end user merely deploys candidate models, evaluates them, and either promotes or deletes them.
 Optionally, the end user can modify the percentage of inference requests being sent to the candidate version of the model.
 Iter8 automatically handles the underlying network configuration.